 Well, no need to blame employees for asking questions.
 Actually, you should be happy that they are trying at all.

-7 Major Benefits of Having a Knowledge Base
+7 Major Benefits of Using Internal Knowledge Base Software

 Benefit #1: Fewer assumptions, more confidence